- How is Child Support Calculated in Alaska?

 On the other hand, payments from need-based public benefits and one-time lump-sum payments are not considered income.

-2020 has been a doozy for most, so if you find yourself unable to make child support this month, this is what you have to do.
+The last few years have been a bit crazy for most, so if you find yourself unable to make child support this month, this is what you have to do.

-First, understand that in Alaska Retroactive modifications cannot be made on child support, but what you can do if say you lose your job or go to jail is contact CSSD (Child Support Service Department) and modify future payments.
+First, understand that in Alaska Retroactive modifications cannot be made on child support, but what you can do if say you lose your job or go to jail is contact CSSD (Child Support Services Division) and modify future payments.
 The idea is to inform them of your current situation and push for modification.

 - Your IRS tax refunds may be intercepted.